ivd38/mysql_overflow1/README.md

 There are several ways to test this vulnerability:
 1) quick way to test the bug - do not start mysqld, you can use t1.py
-2) do not stop mysqld, you can restart all services via ndbd_mgmd and send requests while they are restarting, i leave this as an exercise
+2) do not stop mysqld, you can restart all services via ndbd_mgmd and send requests  during restart

 ```
 Debug session: